Barbell Good Mornings

 - Engage the hamstrings and glutes to reverse the movement.
 Keep your core braced and knees slightly flexed.

-- Your upper back tightness is CRUCIAL to this movement.
+- Your upper back tightness is CRUCIAL.

-- Begin with just the bar before adding on weight to practice and fully understand the motion
+- Begin with just the bar before adding on weight to practice and fully understand the motion.

 - NEVER overload this exercise, there is a high injury risk with this movement if performed incorrectly.